<

 Younger Nepali operator with Lakpa Dendi Sherpa’s leadership, strong 8,000m track record, and competitive K2 pricing.
 The value alternative to Seven Summit Treks at the mid-tier.

 8K Expeditions is the younger Nepali-owned operator that has built the strongest 8,000m track record in its first six years of operations.
-Founded in 2019 by Lakpa Dendi Sherpa, the company has operated on all 14 eight-thousanders and established itself as a legitimate mid-tier alternative to Seven Summit Treks at competitive pricing.
-On K2 specifically, 8K combines Sherpa team depth with Pakistani ground partnerships — the hybrid model that’s become standard in serious commercial K2 operations.
+Generally, founded in 2019 by Lakpa Dendi Sherpa, the company has operated on all 14 eight-thousanders.
+Specifically, the operator has established itself as a legitimate mid-tier alternative to Seven Summit Treks at competitive pricing.
+Notably, on K2 specifically, 8K combines Sherpa team depth with Pakistani ground partnerships.
+The hybrid model has become standard in serious commercial K2 operations.

-The value proposition at $42,000–$55,000 undercuts Seven Summit Treks’ Standard tier modestly while offering comparable Sherpa team quality and meaningfully smaller operational scale than SST’s largest expeditions.
-The trade-off versus Seven Summit Treks is institutional depth — 8K’s six-year history cannot match SST’s 15 years of K2 operations, and the company’s Sherpa team has less 14-peak founder-level experience than SST’s Mingma and Dawa leadership.
-For climbers choosing between Nepali-owned mid-tier options, the decision typically comes down to scale preferences: SST’s Standard tier for established institutional infrastructure, 8K’s programs for somewhat smaller teams at comparable pricing.
+The value proposition at $42,000-$55,000 undercuts Seven Summit Treks’ Standard tier modestly while offering comparable Sherpa team quality.
+Meaningfully smaller operational scale than SST’s largest expeditions.
+The trade-off versus Seven Summit Treks is institutional depth.
+8K’s six-year history cannot match SST’s 15 years of K2 operations.
+The company’s Sherpa team has less 14-peak founder-level experience than SST’s Mingma and Dawa leadership.
+For climbers choosing between Nepali-owned mid-tier options, the decision typically comes down to scale preferences.
+SST’s Standard tier for established institutional infrastructure.
+8K’s programs for somewhat smaller teams at comparable pricing.

 What they do well